Sopho Kiladze: Biography

-From 2016 to 2020, Kiladze was a member of the 9th convocation of the Parliament of Georgia as a majoritarian representative, elected through the electoral bloc "Georgian Dream – Democratic Georgia."
+From 2016 to 2020, Kiladze was a member of the 9th convocation of the Parliament of Georgia as a majoritarian representative, elected through the electoral bloc "Georgian Dream – Democratic Georgia."She is the author and initiator of several legislative initiatives.
+Among them—in cooperation with UNICEF Georgia, the Parliament of Georgia adopted the Code on the Rights of the Child—a unified state policy document containing mechanisms to ensure child welfare.
+She also authored the Law on Social Work, adopted by the Parliament of Georgia in cooperation with the Friedrich Ebert Foundation South Caucasus.